Mr. Clean: International versions

+In the 1980s, Uldarico L. Lacida of Secure Promotions promoted Mr. Clean products in Cebu, Philippines.

 Mascot

 The product's mascot is the character Mr. Clean.
-In 1957, Harry Barnhart conceived the idea and Ernest C. Allen in the art department at the advertising agency Tatham-Laird & Kudner in Chicago, Illinois drew Mr. Clean as a muscular, tanned, bald man who cleans things very well.
+In 1957, Harry Barnhart conceived the idea.

+The Mr. Clean character was developed in 1957 by the Tatham-Laird & Kudner advertising agency in Chicago for Procter & Gamble.
+Ernest C. Allen, a member of the agency's art department, is believed to have contributed to the concept development.
+The first visual depiction of Mr. Clean was created by Austrian-American commercial artist Frederick “Fritz” Siebel, who was commissioned by the agency to illustrate the character.
+Siebel also created several early print advertisements and the original packaging illustration for the product.

 According to Procter & Gamble, the original model for the image of Mr. Clean was a United States Navy sailor from the city of Pensacola, Florida, although some people may think he is a genie based on his earring, folded arms, and tendency to appear magically at the appropriate time.
 (One of the live-action commercials has a character directly refer to Mr. Clean as a genie).

 Hal Mason, the head animator at Cascade Studios in Hollywood, California modified the existing artwork in print-advertising to be more readily used for the television commercials written, produced, and directed by Thomas Scott Cadden.
 (Cadden also wrote the words and music for the original Mr. Clean jingle — see below.)
 The first actor to portray Mr. Clean in live action television commercials was House Peters Jr.